 An incorporator is a person who signs your nonprofit’s Articles of Incorporation.
 Your board of directors will establish your organization’s bylaws (step 6) as well as vote on key issues and decisions for your organization.
 Nonprofit best practices include building a well-rounded, diverse board of directors that reflects the community your organization serves.

 Learn more about incorporators and directors in the Secretary of State’s list of requirements for how to start a nonprofit in North Carolina.
-This PDF will also walk you through some of the other state-specific steps of starting a nonprofit in North Carolina.
+This PDF will also walk you through some of the other state-specific steps of starting a North Carolina nonprofit.

 As part of starting a nonprofit in North Carolina, you’ll be required to designate a registered agent.
 A registered agent is an entity that is responsible for receiving (and forwarding as needed) official legal notices sent to your nonprofit organization.